Palexite/ZombieSurvival64/README.md

 Copyrights go to William Moodhe, creator and founder of the actual Garry's Mod gamemode.

 ## Original Credits
-William "Jetboom" Moodhe - Original Founder and lead programmer Austin "Little Nemo" Killey - Original dynamic music
+- William "Jetboom" Moodhe - Original Founder and lead programmer
+- Austin "Little Nemo" Killey - Original dynamic music

 ## N64 credits
-Peter "Palexite" Panagopoulos - Lead programmer, artist
+- Peter "Palexite" Panagopoulos - Lead programmer, artist
+- Johnny Moe - Level Design

 ## (Potential) Features
 - Can be emulated on realistic emulators like Ares, or played on the actual Nintendo 64 hardware if you desire.